Lemonade (2016 film)

-Lemonade is a 2016 musical film and visual album by American singer Beyoncé, and serves as a visual companion to her 2016 album of the same name.
-Beyoncé also contributes as a director and executive producer for the film.
-The film was released on April 23, 2016, premiering on HBO, and bundled with the album, which was released on the same day, on CD/DVD, Tidal and iTunes Store.
+Lemonade is a 2016 musical film and visual album by American singer Beyoncé, serving as the visual companion to her 2016 album of the same name.
+Beyoncé also served as a director and executive producer on the film.
+It premiered on HBO on April 23, 2016, and was released the same day with the album on CD/DVD, Tidal, and the iTunes Store.

 Premise

-The film is divided into eleven chapters, titled "Intuition", "Denial", "Anger", "Apathy", "Emptiness", "Accountability", "Reformation", "Forgiveness", "Resurrection", "Hope", and "Redemption".
-The film uses poetry and prose written by British-Somali poet Warsan Shire; the poems adapted were "The Unbearable Weight of Staying", "Dear Moon", "How to Wear Your Mother's Lipstick", "Nail Technician as Palm Reader", and "For Women Who Are Difficult to Love".
+The film is divided into eleven chapters: "Intuition", "Denial", "Anger", "Apathy", "Emptiness", "Accountability", "Reformation", "Forgiveness", "Resurrection", "Hope", and "Redemption".
+It incorporates poetry and prose by British-Somali poet Warsan Shire, including adaptations of "The Unbearable Weight of Staying", "Dear Moon", "How to Wear Your Mother's Lipstick", "Nail Technician as Palm Reader", and "For Women Who Are Difficult to Love".
+According to writer Kyra Gaunt, Lemonade "puts everyone on notice and reminds us that pop culture can carry the gutbucket of a new kind of imagined justice."
+The film blends music, documentary, and experimental elements, and was directed by seven filmmakers, including Beyoncé.